yuvalherziger/jrp-team-1-app/README.md

 ...I would strongly advise you to enable USB debugging on an Android device (provided that you posses one) and test the app on it.
 Under [this link][usb-debuggin-android] you can discover how to enable USB debugging on your Android device.

+Next, you will need to make sure that

 After enabling USB debugging on your Android device and connecting it to your computer with a USB cable, you can simply run the following command to build the app:

 ```bash